-- 1) cognitive for thinking and learning ability; - physical for moving, seeing, and hearing ability; - 3) social/emotional for feeling, coping, and getting along with others; - 4) adaptive how well they can do things for themselves; and - 5) communication their ability to understand and be understood by others.
+- 1) cognitive for thinking and learning ability; - 2) physical for moving, seeing, and hearing ability; - 3) social/emotional for feeling, coping, and getting along with others; - 4) adaptive how well they can do things for themselves; and - 5) communication their ability to understand and be understood by others.

-Qualifying for Services: Assessed children found to have 1 or more delays (or being at risk for future delays) may qualify for program services to be delivered in a child's natural learning environment, typically the home.
-Children needing further services after three years of age will be referred by BTT to preschool or other services available in their county.
-Schools also get funds as part of the Individuals with Disabilities Education Act (IDEA) to provide services for children with special challenges, and IDEA also helps fund the BTT program.
+Qualifying for Services: Children diagnosed with 1 or more delays (or being at risk for future delays) may qualify for program services to be delivered in a child's natural learning environment, typically the home.
+Children that need further services after three years of age will be referred by BTT to preschool or other services available in their county.
+Public schools receive federal funds as part of the Individuals with Disabilities Education Act (IDEA) to provide services for children with special challenges, and IDEA also helps fund the BTT program.

-Making a Referral: Either a parent or a physician may refer a child to the BTT program for further assessment by calling 1-866-321-4728 to get an appointment with BTT providers nearest to your location.
+Making a Referral: Either a parent or a physician may refer a child to the BTT program for further assessment by calling 1-866-321-4728 to request an appointment with BTT providers nearest to your location.